A Day at The Contemporary Craft Festival.

 Me!

-And finally, this is the dress I made!
-I reckon the only reason I actually sat down and made it was because it was going to be my party frock for the wedding I went to.
-At the last minute I chickened out of wearing it, it didn’t feel smart enough.
-And it wasn’t warm enough!
 The pattern is from Simply Sewing magazine and it’s By Hand London‘s Charlie dress.
 I’m happy with how it turned out.
-I had to make adjustments for my weird body (I have a long body, with high waist and narrow back).
+I had to make adjustments for my weird body (I have a long body with a narrow back).
 I extended the bodice length and widened the front side panels to accommodate the gargantuan bosom.
-(Thank you to 7 year old for taking pictures of me.
-I felt a bit daft doing this, I have to say).
+Thank you to 7 year old for taking pictures of me.
+I felt a bit daft doing this, I have to say.

 close up of zip and wonky bits